wolfstation/wdsap-2024-group0/README.md

 TL;DR: Each person in the team must pick one of the problems and submit an explanation of the approach the team took ( including what worked, what didn't work, optimizations)

-1. To know the question to solve, follow the following steps follow the instructions given in number 1 under [how to submit weekly assignments](#how-to-submit-weekly-assignments).
-The only different is that the set of questions you're considering is the set of hackathon questions on hackerrank and the ordering of the question determines the number.
+1. We'll let you know closer to the time who within a group should submit the explanation for a question, but it'll be very similar to how we get the question assignments under [how to submit weekly assignments](#how-to-submit-weekly-assignments).
+The only difference is that the set of questions you're considering is the set of hackathon questions on hackerrank and the ordering of the question determines the number.
 2. Assuming the question you're assigned by the formula is TwoSum and this is the first hackathon in the program, then